 Here are some of the significant benefits of using electronic receipts:

 It helps you save a ton of money

 What amount of money do you spend every month on thermal paper rolls?
-It could look negligible but think of the total expense for the year.
+It could be negligible, but think of the total expense for the year.
 Does the number look huge?
 Also, add the money you will be spending on ink and printer.
 You could save all this money and invest it in more important things by merely switching to electronic receipts.

 It is easy to store

 Storing physical receipts is a gruesome task.
-To safeguard them, you will have to manually store the receipts in a safe place.
-But, despite all this, the chances of receipts getting lost or ink from the receipt getting faded is pretty high.
+To safeguard them, you will have to store the receipts in a safe place manually.
+But, despite all this, the chances of receipts getting lost or ink from the receipt fading are pretty high.
 However, in the case of electronic receipts, you do not have to worry about protecting the receipts; they will be safe in your email.

 They are an eco-friendly option